AndyIbanez/andyibanez-com/content/posts/rclone-basics-encryption.md

 You will be prompted twice for your password.

 To complicate things a bit, you are given the option to generate a second password.
 The options are the same as above, as are the implications of each.
-I always choose `g` because I keep this data stored in my password manager.
+I always choose `y` because I generate and keep this data stored in my password manager.

 ```bash
 Password or pass phrase for salt.
 Optional but recommended.